SamuelDataE/API_StockMarketData/03-AWS/AWS_Setup.md

 <br><br><br><br>

-Give your bucket a name - in this example I call the bucket ```api.alphavantage.data```.
+Give your bucket a name - in this example the bucket is calles ```api.alphavantage.data```.
 Please consider the rules für bucket naming (min.
 3 characters, only lowercase letters, must begin or end with letter or number).
 <br>
 Select the AWS Region.
 This allows you to select the location where your data is to be stored.
 Select your nearest location - the nearest location from Switzerland is Frankfurt.
 <br><br>